mongodb/docs/source/reference/aggregation.rst

    This operation includes the ``title`` field and the ``author`` field in the document that returns from the aggregation :term:`pipeline`.
-Because the first field specification is an inclusion, :aggregator:`$project` is in "inclusive" mode, and will return only the fields explicitly included (and the ``_id`` field.)
+Because the first field specification is an inclusion, :pipeline:`$project` is in "inclusive" mode, and will return only the fields explicitly included (and the ``_id`` field.)

    .. note::